 1. No control over the supply chain

 As mentioned above, you’re fully responsible for customer satisfaction with eBay dropshipping.
-That includes product quality and fulfillment speed.
-Unlike dropshipping, most ecommerce fulfillment methods offer you some supervision over your retail supply chain, allowing you to address these problems yourself.
+That includes product quality and fulfilment speed.
+Unlike dropshipping, most ecommerce fulfilment methods offer you some supervision over your retail supply chain, allowing you to address these problems yourself.